L3Harris

-L3Harris Technologies, Inc. is an American technology company, defense contractor, and information technology services provider that produces C6ISR systems and products, wireless equipment, tactical radios, avionics and electronic systems, night vision equipment, and both terrestrial and spaceborne antennas for use in the government, defense, and commercial sectors.
-They specialize in surveillance solutions, microwave weaponry, and electronic warfare.
-It was formed from the merger of L3 Technologies (formerly L-3 Communications) and Harris Corporation on June 29, 2019, and was expected to be the sixth-largest defense contractor in the United States.
+L3Harris Technologies, Inc. is an American technology company, defense contractor, and information technology services provider that produces products for command and control systems, wireless equipment, tactical radios, avionics and electronic systems, night vision equipment, intelligence, surveillance and reconnaissance (C3ISR) systems and products, ocean systems, instrumentation, navigation products, training devices and services, and both terrestrial/spaceborne antennas for use in the government, defense, and commercial sectors.

+The company was formed from the merger of L3 Technologies and Harris Corporation on June 29, 2019, which made it the sixth-largest defense contractor in the United States.

 History

 The "Harris Automatic Press Company" was founded by Alfred S. Harris in Niles, Ohio, in 1895.
 The company spent the next 60 years developing lithographic processes and printing presses before acquiring typesetting company Intertype Corporation.
 In 1967, they merged with Radiation, Inc. of Melbourne, Florida, a developer of antenna, integrated circuit, and modem technology used in the space race.
 The company headquarters was moved from Cleveland to Melbourne in 1978.
-On May 29, 2015, Harris finalized the purchase of competitor Exelis Inc., almost doubling the size of the original company.
+In May 2015, Harris finalized the purchase of competitor Exelis Inc., almost doubling the size of the original company.

 L-3 Communications was formed in 1997 to acquire certain business units from Lockheed Martin that had previously been part of Loral Corporation.
 These units had belonged to Lockheed Corporation and Martin Marietta, which had merged three years before in 1993.
-The company was founded by (and named for) Frank Lanza and Robert LaPenta in partnership with Lehman Brothers.
+The company was founded by, and named for, Frank Lanza and Robert LaPenta in partnership with Lehman Brothers.
 Lanza and LaPenta had both served as executives at Loral and Lockheed.
 The company continued to expand through mergers and acquisitions to become one of the top ten U.S. government contractors.
 At the end of 2016, the company changed its name from L-3 Communications Holdings, Inc. to L3 Technologies, Inc. to better reflect the company's wider focus since its founding in 1997.

+Between 1999 and August 2021, L3Harris and predecessors spent $131.9 million lobbying for ICE radio procurement ($20,000), the Intelligence Authorization Act ($1,510,000), DHS fund appropriations for unmanned vehicles ($430,000), and night vision systems research ($20,000).

+In 2008, 72 Iraqi civilians sued L3 Services and CACI for human rights violations including "torture; cruel, inhuman, or degrading treatment; war crimes; assault and battery; sexual assault and battery; intentional infliction of emotional distress; negligent hiring and supervision; and negligent infliction of emotional distress."
+A settlement was reached on October 10, 2012, which was the "first positive resolution to a U.S. civil case challenging detainee treatment outside the United States in the larger 'war on terror' context".